Dodge Kingsway: Introduction

 The first use of the Kingsway name was in Canada for the 1940 model year (model D14), basically Dodge's rebadged version of the Plymouth.
 The base model came with one taillamp, one sunvisor and one windshield wiper - all on the driver's side.
 The body was Plymouth with Dodge nameplates, hood ornament and a grille that fit the Plymouth front end.
 Body styles were business coupe, 2-door and 4-door sedans.

 The Kingsway name continued for the 1941 model year, on model D20.
 It was now available in two versions, base and Special.
 The Special was about $25 more than the base model.
 Body styles offered were the same as in 1940 with the addition of a 5-passenger coupe with fold-up (auxiliary) seats in the rear compartment.

 For the 1942 model year, the Kingsway name was replaced by the DeLuxe, the same name as used on the base model Plymouth series.
 The DeLuxe was also the lowest priced Dodge for Canada from 1946 to 1950, although other export markets continued to use the Kingsway moniker.

 Chrysler of Canada reintroduced the Kingsway name to the Canadian market for the 1951 model year, as the Canadian Dodge rebadged version of the Plymouth Concord, and replaced the DeLuxe name used on 111" wheelbase models in 1949-50.

 The 1951 Kingsway offered a 2-door business coupe, 2-door fastback sedan, 2-door Suburban wagon and a 2-door Savoy wagon.
 The Savoy used interior and exterior trim similar to that used on higher priced models.
 The business coupe was dropped for the 1952 model year.
 As with the Plymouth Concord, the Canadian Dodge Kingsway was dropped for 1953.

-The Kingsway, along with the Plymouth Savoy, were also assembled in India by Premier Automobiles until the late 1950s.
+The Kingsway, along with the Plymouth Savoy, were also assembled in Bombay, India by Premier Automobiles Limited until the late 1950s.